 None of this means you should not buy a D.R.
 Horton home.
 It means you should understand exactly what you are agreeing to before you sign.
 Here is what that looks like in practice.

 Read every page of the purchase agreement.
 Do not skim.
-Do not rely on the sales agent's summary of what the contract says.
+Do not rely on the sales agent’s summary of what the contract says.
 Sales agents are trained to move buyers through the process efficiently.
 They are not attorneys, and they do not represent your interests.
 If a clause seems confusing, that is precisely the clause you need to understand.
+Use our new construction checklist as a guide for what to look for.

 Hire an independent home inspector.
 D.R.
 Horton conducts its own inspections at various stages of construction, but these inspections are performed by the builder or its agents.
 An independent, third-party inspector who works for you, not the builder, can identify defects before you close.
 Schedule inspections at the pre-drywall stage (when framing, plumbing, and electrical are still visible) and again before closing.